By: Cathy A.

 It is a shortened summary of your thesis.
 It is written to explain the importance of the thesis in one line.
 A good abstract is quantitative, readable, and concise.
 Keep in mind the following things when writing an abstract for your paper.

-- Your abstract should contain the answer to a specific question or questions such as why does it matter?
-What did you learn?
 What are the methods that you will use?
 What are the significant implications?
 Etc.

 3. Table of Contents